-The National Institute on Aging’s (NIA) commitment to the systematic study of the aging brain began with its establishment in 1974, and its support of neuroscience research, including research on Alzheimer’s disease (AD), has increased dramatically since then.
+The National Institute on Aging’s commitment to the systematic study of the aging brain began with its establishment in 1974, and its support of neuroscience research, including research on Alzheimer’s disease (AD), has increased dramatically since then.
 The NIA legislative mandate provides specific authority to support research on AD, establish AD research centers, conduct clinical trials for the treatment of AD, and promote research on the etiology, treatment, and diagnosis of AD.

 Among the many age-related impairments that lead to institutional care, those related to changes in brain functioning have the most significant implications for public policy and priorities for further research.
 Changes in the brain, especially those that affect sensory, motor, sleep, cognitive, and emotional functioning, profoundly influence the quality of life of older individuals.
 Reduced functional capacity not only limits independence but also influences the attitudes of others toward the aging person, affects the individual’s self-image, and often determines the nature and quality of health-care services.

-Through its investment in neuroscience research, NIA is committed to solving not only the problems of dementias of old age, but also to further understanding of the normally aging brain.
+Through its investment in neuroscience research, NIA is committed not only to solving the problems of dementias of old age, but also to further understanding of the normally aging brain.

-Within the NIA, the Division of Neuroscience (DN) fosters and supports extramural and collaborative research and training to further the understanding of neural and behavioral processes associated with the aging brain.
+Within the NIA, the Division of Neuroscience fosters and supports extramural and collaborative research and training to further the understanding of neural and behavioral processes associated with the aging brain.
 An area of special emphasis is brain-behavior relationships.
 An important component of this Division is the support of basic, clinical, and epidemiological studies of AD and related dementias of aging.

 Extramural Program Office Manager